zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 [
         {
             "role": "user",
-            "content": "Generate in a json format, a hierarchical business glossary in the theme of Automobile, by creating concepts with descriptions linked together, using this list of tags: ['car', 'bolt', 'chevrolet', 'vehicle', 'green-report'].\
+            "content": "Generate in a json format, a hierarchical business glossary in the theme of Transportation, by creating concepts with descriptions linked together, using this list of tags: ['car', 'bolt', 'chevrolet', 'vehicle', 'green-report'].\
             The business glossary should contain business concepts with descriptions, instances and subclasses if needed.", },
         {
             "role": "assistant",
-            "content": """{ 'Automobile': {
+            "content": """{ 'Transportation': {
                                     'Vehicle': {
                                       'description': 'Any device capable of moving, and can be used for transportation.', 'subclasses': {